Vrezerino/Tegachan/README.md

 Image files that are uploaded with new posts, are hosted on Amazon S3 cloud object storage, and the posts themselves are inserted into a MongoDB Atlas document-oriented database.

+This was not created by using any imageboard templates.
+It is made from scratch.

 <h2>Posting Rules On The Website</h2>

 <h4>1.
 Be respectful</h4>